slackapi/slack-github-action/README.md

 # Slack Send GitHub Action

 Send data into Slack using this GitHub Action!
-This package has two different techniques to send data to Slack:
+This package has three different techniques to send data to Slack:

 1) Send data to Slack's Workflow Builder (requires a paid Slack instance).
 2) Send data via a Slack app to post to a specific channel (use an existing custom app or create a new one).
+3) Send data via an Slack's Incoming Webhook URL (use an existing custom app or create a new one)

 The recommended way to use this action is with Slack's Workflow Builder (if you're on a paid Slack plan).